serdioa/DataScienceCapstone/shiny/predict-sb/about.md

 The R type "integer" require only 4 bytes, and we are storing logarithm with 6 digits after the decimal point (transformed to an integer).

-By using all optimization techniques mentioned above, we were able to reduce the memory required to keep n-gram tables to 53.5 MB.
+By using all optimization techniques mentioned above, we were able to reduce the memory required to keep n-gram tables to 53.5 MB (12 MB in compressed RDS format).
 The average time required to predict 10 top-ranking candidates was under 20 ms on our hardware.

 # <a name="extensions"></a>Extensions